 Harshil also shared her valuable lessons learned as a product manager:

 When it comes to motivating people to start adapting new processes in the workplace, show, don't tell.
-Once you show how easy those tools can be, the more willingly the team will start using them.
+Once you show how easy those tools can be, the team will willingly start using them.

 As a product manager, explore and research as much as you can.
 The requirements have to be crystal clear.
-Requirements engineering is not boring, it can be fun.
-Even if you planned everything carefully, something can go wrong.
+Requirements engineering is not boring; it can be fun.
+Even if you planned everything carefully, something could go wrong.
 And it's okay.

 Click on the video below.